nahomfix/gama/README.md

 1. **API Error Handling**

     - Try catch block is used to handle errors in the API services
+    - User friendly error messages are shown to the user

 2. **Frontend Error Handling**

     - Global error handler for unhandled exceptions
     - User-friendly error messages and fallback UI
     - Add a custom not found page for 404 errors
+    - Add a custom error page for 500 errors
+    - Video player shows a custom error message when the video is not loaded

 ## Development Guidelines